Tactics and methods surrounding the 2019–2020 Hong Kong protests: Offensive actions, petrol bombs, and arson

-South China Morning Post described that the confrontational tactics used by protesters have evolved from vandalism to "a now familiar pattern", in which the protesters reportedly threw bricks, petrol bombs, corrosive liquid and other projectiles at police.
-Radical frontline protesters have used petrol bombs as a weapon of choice against police.
-Between 9 June and 1 October 2019, fire services answered calls of 37 incidents involving firebombs thrown by protesters; objects such as rubbish bins are also frequently set on fire.
+The South China Morning Post reported that the confrontational tactics used by protesters evolved from vandalism to "a now familiar pattern", in which the protesters reportedly threw bricks, petrol bombs, corrosive liquid and other projectiles at police.
+Radical frontline protesters used petrol bombs as a weapon of choice against police.
+Between 9 June and 1 October 2019, fire services answered calls of 37 incidents involving firebombs thrown by protesters; objects such as rubbish bins were frequently set on fire.
 In total, the Hong Kong Fire Services Department responded to 319 fires during the same period.
 According to Secretary for Security John Lee, protesters had thrown more than 100 petrol bombs over a weekend of street battles with police in early September.
 One of the most significant pyres was lit near police headquarters in Wan Chai on 31 August, with the blaze triggering the sprinkler system of a nearby hotel.
-Mainland Chinese-linked shops and businesses have been targeted and their premises set on fire; MTR and railway stations have been set ablaze, and petrol bombs have been hurled at police.
+Mainland Chinese-linked shops and businesses were targeted and their premises set on fire; MTR and railway stations were set ablaze, and petrol bombs hurled at police.

 Throughout the protests, there have been multiple reports of police injuries and assault of officers during clashes.
 The protesters occupied and vandalised the Legislative Council Complex and manhandled lawmakers who attempted to stop them.
 On 25 August 2019, hardline protesters began throwing petrol bombs at police.
 To prevent police from advancing towards protesters, soap and batteries were scattered on the ground.
 Tear gas canisters were put out with water or thrown back towards police.
 Also on that day, a group of police were chased and attacked by a larger crowd of protesters with makeshift weapons of sticks and rods.
 Police were outnumbered and the confrontation led to the first gunshot of the protests, fired into the air, as police retreated from the attacking crowd.
 During a protest inside a mall in Kwun Tong on 13 October, a police officer was slashed in the neck.

 Some radical protesters have employed or prepared to employ homemade bombs.
 Senior bomb disposal officer Alick McWhirter described the acts as "an ongoing bombing campaign [...] that has been both violent and indiscriminate" designed to "intimidate in order to achieve political ends."
 The usage of bombs was first observed on 14 October 2019; the bomb was remotely triggered with a mobile phone when a police vehicle passed by about 2 metres away, but the detonation caused no injuries.
 The police conducted raids on explosives laboratories or caches, seized materials used for bomb-making, arrested several suspects involved in bomb plots, and defused bombs hidden in various locations.
-In January 2020, during a period where protesters attempted to pressurise the government to shut down its border with mainland China, unexploded bombs were seized and defused by the police in Lo Wu and Shenzhen Bay control point.
+In January 2020, during a period where protesters attempted to pressure the government to shut down its border with mainland China, unexploded bombs were seized and defused by the police in Lo Wu and Shenzhen Bay control point.